Nurses Revision

 3. Gather and Prepare Equipment (using aseptic technique):🛠️

-• For Intermittent Irrigation: Sterile irrigation tray (often pre-packaged) containing a sterile container for irrigant, a sterile large-volume syringe (e.g., 50-60 mL catheter-tip or Toomey syringe), sterile protective cap for catheter, sterile drape, antiseptic swabs, clean gloves, PPE (gown, eye protection if splashing likely), bed protector, and collection basin for returned fluid.
+For Intermittent Irrigation: Sterile irrigation tray, sterile container, sterile large-volume syringe (50-60 mL), sterile protective cap, sterile drape, antiseptic swabs, clean gloves, PPE, bed protector, collection basin.

-• For Continuous Bladder Irrigation (CBI): Sterile prescribed irrigating solution (large volume bags, e.g., 1-3 Liters), sterile CBI tubing set (usually a Y-type tubing with a drip chamber and clamps for inflow and outflow, connecting to a triple-lumen catheter or via a Y-connector to a double-lumen catheter), IV pole, clean gloves, PPE, and a large urinary drainage bag with volume markings.
+For Continuous Bladder Irrigation (CBI): Sterile prescribed irrigating solution (large volume bags), sterile CBI tubing set (Y-type), IV pole, clean gloves, PPE, large urinary drainage bag with volume markings.

-• Warm the irrigating solution to body temperature if indicated (check policy, as cold solution can cause bladder spasms).
+Warm the irrigating solution to body temperature if indicated.

-Rationale: Ensures all necessary sterile items are available to perform the procedure safely and efficiently, minimizing the risk of introducing infection.
-Warming solution can improve patient comfort.
+Rationale: Ensures all necessary sterile items are available to perform the procedure safely and efficiently, minimizing infection risk.
+Warming solution improves patient comfort.

 II.
 Procedure Phase: